ibm-messaging/mq-jms-spring/README.md

 the communication to the token server (eg Keycloak) is handled automatically.
 The `ibm.mq.tokenServer` section of the configuration provides the route and authentication mechanism for the server.

-**Note:** There are some current constraints on how this mechanism works, with respect to the HTTPS connection that needs to be made to the token server:
-* The keystore/truststore uses process-wide environment variables that might affect other components of the application if they also use the `javax.net.ssl` properties.
-* The keystore/truststore must be local JKS files, not embedded in the jar and its classpath
-* The `sslCertificateValPolicy` setting cannot be used to always trust a token server's certificate

 #### Explicity-provided tokens
 Having the token provided directly in the application configuration continues to work, but is not the recommended approach, now that the MQ JMS layer can do that retrieval itself.
 To use this method, you can either set `ibm.mq.token`